Boy Scouts of America

 The requirements will be fed dynamically using the scout book integration 7

-1. Name four breeds of livestock in each of the following classifications: horses, dairy cattle, beef cattle, sheep, hogs, poultry, and goats.
+1. Name two breeds of livestock in each of the following classifications: horses, dairy cattle, beef cattle, sheep, hogs, poultry, and goats.
 Tell their principal uses and merits.
 Tell where the breeds originated.

-2. List five diseases that afflict the animals in each of the classifications in requirement 1.
-Also list five diseases of poultry.
+2. List two diseases that afflict the animals in each of the classifications in requirement 1.
 Describe the symptoms of each disease and explain how each is contracted and how it could be prevented.

-3. Explain the differences in the digestive systems of ruminants, horses, pigs, and poultry.
+3. Draw models of the digestive tracts of ruminants, horses, pigs, and poultry.
 Explain how the differences in structure and function among these types of digestive tracts affect the nutritional management of these species.

 4. Select one type of animal-beef cow, dairy cow, horse, sheep, goat, or hog, or a poultry flock-and tell how you would properly manage it.
 Include in your discussion nutritional (feeding) concerns, housing, disease prevention, waste control/removal, breeding programs, and biosecurity as appropriate.